Enrolment Policy

 Unit or subject enrolment occurs under the direction of the Student Experience Team as follows:

-- six to eight weeks before the commencement of the teaching period the Student Experience Team will make available all enrolment documents compiled from the accredited course progression data;
+- six to eight weeks before the commencement of the study period the Student Experience Team will make available all enrolment documents compiled from the accredited course progression data;

 - students will be informed that enrolments are open and/or of a specific enrolment period;